CartoDB/documentation/app/content/react/library-reference/api.md

   }
   ```

-  **Tip:** if you're using cra-template, you would usually get the `source` from Redux.
+  **Tip:** if you're using CARTO for React templates, you would usually get the `source` from Redux.
 It is recommended to use the hook as the latest prop; and you might need to apply destructuring on its properties for more advanced use cases.

 ### Constants & enums